trufflesuite/trufflesuite.com/src/docs/truffle/advanced/creating-a-truffle-box.md

 ### <span style="text-transform: none;">`ignore`</span> (array)

 An array of files or relative paths you'd like Truffle to ignore when unboxing.
 Common files include the `readme.md` or `.gitignore`.
+These files will not be copied over from the box's repo when you unbox.

 ```javascript
 "ignore": [